ballerina-platform/ballerina-dev-website/contribution-guide.md

 1. Do your changes in the <BALLERINA_LANG_REPO> using Eclipse or IntelliJ IDEA.
 2. Add unit tests accordingly.
 (The build process will automatically execute all the tests.)
-3. Commit the changes to your fork and push them to the original <a href="https://github.com/ballerina-platform/ballerina-lang/issues">ballerina-lang</a> repo by sending a Pull Request.
+3. Commit the changes to your fork and push them to the original <a href="https://github.com/ballerina-platform/ballerina-lang/issues">ballerina-lang</a> repo by sending a Pull Request (PR).

 >**Tip:** Follow these commit message requirements: